Abelkrijgtalles/license-annotations/README.md

 # License annotations

-A simple annotation library to specify licenses.
+A simple annotation library to specify licenses in source code, which also show up in the compiled jar.

 ## How to use